secretGeek/til/gitbook/use_gitbook_locally.md

     npm install -g gitbook

+Wait... you now need the `cli` package:

+	npm install -g gitbook-cli

+Infact....

+	You need to install "gitbook-cli" to have access to the gitbook command anywhere on your system.
+	If you've installed this package globally, you need to uninstall it.
+	>> Run "npm uninstall -g gitbook" then "npm install -g gitbook-cli"

-Thereafter, from the root of the repo you're working on, you run...
+Once `gitbook-cli` is installed, thereafter, from the root of the repo you're working on, you run...

     gitbook build .